CowboyTim/perl-docker/README.md

 # Introduction

-This is a PERL docker.

 This perl is built to be used just as a docker that only contains perl.
 The perl distribution is installed in /opt and is a vanilla perl install.
-All bin scripts and binaries within a typical perl distribution are installed.
+All bin scripts and binaries within a typical perl distribution are installed, together with some extra external binaries and libraries that are needed to have a fully working perl distribution.

-The operating system this perl was built against is not part of this docker, instead, the glibc version is compied to /opt/lib64.
+The operating system this perl was built against is Amazon Linux 2 and is not part of this docker, instead, the glibc version where perl is built against is copied to /opt/lib64.

 This has a couple of advantages and disadvantages:
 * the size is very small and to the point: ~60MB
 * size can be reduced even more for pure runtime perl dockers: ~34MB
 * only 1 perl in the docker image
-* you can't add cpan modules in the docker itself
+* you can't add cpan modules in the docker itself (but there's a perl-dev docker image)

-The restriction of cpan building can easily be fixed by making a new docker where you combine this with the original OS and add cpan modules again.
-This is probably even the normal case, as one will use this perl docker as a base to create new dockers with the tools needed to run the application, and this isn't limited to perl and cpan, but can as well be unix tools and other languages.
+The restriction of not being able to add CPAN modules from cpan can easily be fixed by making a new docker where you combine the perl docker with the original OS docker and install the tools to add cpan modules.
+Note that adding modules is always possible when doing this manually in the case the module is a PurePerl module, but there is no make installed.

+This is probably even the normal case, as one will use this perl docker as a base to create new dockers with the tools needed to run the application, and this isn't limited to perl and cpan and can as well be unix tools and other languages.
-Currently, Amazon Linux 2 was used to make this build.

 The perl distribution also contains busybox from the busybox docker and installed symlinks in /opt/bin.
 This is needed as e.g. /opt/bin/sh and